Last Updated: January 1, 2020

-2. PERSONAL INFORMATION WE COLLECT AND HOW WE USE THE INFORMATION
+3. PERSONAL DATA WE COLLECT AND HOW WE COLLECT IT

-- You provide to us your personal information when you voluntarily fill in forms on our Website such as when you request a demo or to contact sales.
-This personal information may include: first and last name, company name, job title, work email address, phone number and the content of your request.
+You provide to us your Personal Data when you voluntarily fill in forms on our Website such as when you request a demo or to contact sales.
+This Personal Data may include: first and last name, company name, job title, work email address, phone number and the content of your request.

-- In order to access and use the Product, you are required to register for an account with us.
-When you register for an account, you may provide personal information to us, including first and last name, email address, company name, telephone number, physical address, username and password.
+In order to access and use the Product, you are required to register for an account with us.
+When you register for an account, you may provide Personal Data to us, including first and last name, email address, company name, telephone number, physical address, username and password.

 Information We Collect Automatically: